The Life of a Human

 Of course, we should be afraid of propaganda and advertising.
 The best antidote is to keep open many channels for diverse opinions to be heard.
 But there is no way to avoid risks.
 Being an intelligent species is a risky game, and we do not avoid risks by suppressing unpopular opinions.

-The majority of the conversations I have these days are done over the internet, and written using symbols; I don’t use my literal voice to speak.
+The majority of the conversations we have these days are done over the internet, and written using symbols; we don’t use our literal voice to speak.

-That’s only partially because we’re writing a book using social platforms on the internet… it’s also because sometimes I’m too anxious to have these conversations in real time, face-to face - I prefer the internet time… time with pauses and breaks, and silence… to think, to really think about what’s happening and about what I’m saying.
+That’s only partially because we’re writing a book using social platforms on the internet… it’s also because sometimes, we’re too anxious to have these conversations in real time, face-to face - we prefer the internet time… time with pauses and breaks, and silence… to think, to really think about what’s happening and about what we’re saying.
 It’s time that the internet gives us - precious time.
+And portals… portals through history transposed into the present.

 We’re social creatures.
 We wouldn’t survive without a connection to our communities.